shubazalam/Game-Folder-Renamer/README.md

 ## Use Case

 This tool is ideal for scenarios like:
-- Organizing GOG game downloads in your backup storage
+- Organizing PC game downloads (GOG, Steam backups, etc.) in your backup storage
 - Maintaining a clean game archive on your NAS
 - Standardizing folder names in your game collection